Dermot Earley Snr: Minor and under-21

 Earley first joined the Roscommon minor football team in 1963, at the age of fifteen.
-In that year, Earley's side reached the Connacht minor final, losing-out to Mayo.
+In that year, Earley's side reached the Connacht Minor Football Championship (MFC) final, losing-out to Mayo.

-Two years later, in 1965, Earley lined out in a second Connacht minor decider.
-Five-in-a-row hopefuls Mayo were beaten by Roscommon, giving Earley a Connacht Minor Football Championship title.
-Roscommon were later defeated in the All-Ireland semi-final.
+Two years later, in 1965, Earley lined out in a second Connacht MFC decider.
+Five-in-a-row hopefuls Mayo were beaten by Roscommon, giving Earley a Connacht MFC title.
+Roscommon were later defeated in the All-Ireland MFC semi-final.

-In 1966 Roscommon again faced Mayo in a provincial minor decider, this time Earley's side being beaten.
-That year Earley was also a member of Roscommon's under-21 team, and he also met Mayo in this grade in the Connacht final.
-Earley's side won the game, gaining Earley his first Connacht Under-21 Football Championship winners' medal.
-Roscommon later qualified for the All-Ireland final where reigning champions Kildare were defeated by Earley's side, earning him an All-Ireland Under-21 Football Championship winners' medal.
+In 1966, Roscommon again faced Mayo in a Connacht MFC decider, this time Earley's side being beaten.
+That year Earley was also a member of Roscommon's under-21 team, and he also met Mayo in this grade in the Connacht Under-21 Football Championship final.
+Earley's side won the game, gaining Earley his first Connacht U21FC winners' medal.
+Roscommon later qualified for the All-Ireland U21FC final, where reigning champion Kildare were defeated by Earley's side, earning him an All-Ireland U21FC winners' medal.

 By 1969, when Earley was still eligible for the under-21 grade, he was appointed captain for the year.
 The provincial decider that year saw Roscommon face Galway, with the sides finishing level.
-In the subsequent replay, Roscommon took the title, and Earley had his second Connacht under-21 title.
-Roscommon later qualified for a second All-Ireland final in four years, with Antrim ultimately winning.
+In the subsequent replay, Roscommon took the title, and Earley had his second Connacht U21FC title.
+Roscommon later qualified for a second All-Ireland U21FC final in four years, with Antrim ultimately winning.

 Earley also played under-21 hurling with Roscommon.
-In 1969 he was playing in the All-Ireland under-21 final where Roscommon faced Kildare, however Kildare won on the day.
+In 1969, he played in the All-Ireland U21HC final where Roscommon faced Kildare; however Kildare won on the day.